 Selenium Chelates versus Selenium Glycinate Complex

-term is actually a misnomer.
+There is a great deal of confusion regarding selenium chelation.
+Many raw material suppliers provide, what they call a "selenium amino acid chelate", but that term is actually a misnomer.
 In order to clarify this often misunderstood subject, it is first necessary to understand chelation in general.

 Most minerals are somewhat un-bioavailable because they typically carry a charge.
 This charge relates to the valance or state of free electrons in the outer shell of the mineral's atomic structure.